xingskycn/slim-1/README.md

 slim
 ====

 "slim" is a minimal, cross-platform (Linux, Mac OS X, Windows) set of files comprised of common functionality.
 It is written to C99, but not very strictly.
+The goal of this "library", is to provide drop-in cross-platform code to easily add functionality listed in one of the provided modules.

 It includes the following "modules":